Our patron: Sam Kelly

 Suffolk’s finest trio of French music proponents are leading an introduction to French and Breton dance.
 An introduction to French/Breton dancing and preparation for the evening bal with Tour de Dance.’
 No prior experience of French/Breton dancing required although some prior dancing experience would be beneficial’.

-The evening Bal is led by Dave Shepherd and Anna Pack.
+The evening bal is being led by Anna Pack and Jo Veal.

 • Will Pound and Jenn Butterworth